Read our coverage of Bristol Rhythm and Roots Reunion 2018

 Speaking of such, Listening Through The Lens has had the new release of Americana-folk outfit Goodnight, Texas as one of its albums of the month.
 A striking display of light and shade, diversity of grounded musical styles and songs that pack a wallop.
 Twin vocals provide diversity with this band that alternates between foot stomping roots rock, front porch jamming and haunting tales that chill (“Dearest Sarah”).

-Larry Campbell and Teresa Campbell did not disappoint on the Main Street Stage.
+Larry Campbell and Teresa Williams did not disappoint on the Main Street Stage.
 Campbell spent eight years on the road with Bob Dylan before being drawn to Woodstock by Levon Helm where he stayed for ten years.
 Driving harmonies from the pair, Campbell’s guitar prowess and stories were delightful.

 Now to the performance of the festival.